12 Promotion Ideas For Beauty & Cosmetics Brands

 Ensure you're promoting the limited nature clearly in all marketing materials.
 Use countdown timers or "while supplies last" messaging to emphasize scarcity.

-Building a sense of urgency and exclusivity with these products can significantly boost conversion rates and create memorable brand moments that customers will talk about long after the promotion ends.
+Building urgency and exclusivity with these products can significantly boost conversion rates and create memorable brand moments that customers will talk about long after the promotion ends.

 7) Share user-generated content